Burgas: History

-The earliest signs of life in the region date back 3000 years, to the Bronze Age and the early Iron Age.
+The earliest signs of life in the region date back 3,000 years, to the Bronze Age and the early Iron Age.
 The favorable conditions on the fertile plain, around the sea, have brought people here from early antiquity.
 The biggest mark was left by the Thracians who made the region rich in archaeological finds (from around 4th c.
 BC).
 This includes their sanctuary at Beglik Tash along the south coast and a burial mound near Sunny Beach.
 They built the mineral baths of Aquae Calidae and the fortress Tyrsis.

-Under Darius I became part of the Achaemenid Empire, before the Odrysian kingdom was established.
+Under Darius I, it became part of the Achaemenid Empire, before the Odrysian kingdom was established.
 Greeks from Apollonia built a marketplace to trade with the Thracians, in what is now the neighborhood of Pobeda.

 During the rule of the Ancient Romans, near Burgas, Colonia Flavia Pacis Deultensium (Deultum, Dibaltum, or Develtum) was established as a military colony for veterans by Vespasian in AD 70.
 The Romans built this colonia on the main road Via Pontica.
 It was the second most important city in the province Haemimontus.

 In 376 the Goths destroyed an elite Roman company near Develtum at the Battle of Dibaltum.

 Bulgarian and Byzantine Middle Ages

 In the Middle Ages, there were important settlements in the area: the fortress Skafida, Poros, Rusokastron (Battle of Rusokastro), the Baths called Aquae Calidae and used by Byzantine, Bulgarian and Ottoman Emperors; a small fortress called Pyrgos was erected where Burgas is today and was most probably used as a watchtower.
 Under the Byzantine Empire it became an important city on the Black Sea coast.
 The Bulgarian ruler Krum built the Erkesiya, a 140 km-long border wall from the Black Sea (near Gorno Ezerovo) to the Maritsa River.

-In 1206 the Latin Emperor Henry of Flanders (see Fourth Crusade) destroyed Aquae Calidae, which was known as Thermopolis at this time, The baths were later rebuilt by the Byzantines and Bulgarians.
+In 1206, the Latin Emperor Henry of Flanders (see Fourth Crusade) destroyed Aquae Calidae, which was known as Thermopolis at this time, The baths were later rebuilt by the Byzantines and Bulgarians.
 Poros was mentioned in a 1270 document of the Patriarchate of Constantinople.
 Close to Poros took place the Battle of Skafida in 1304, when the Bulgarian Tsar Todor Svetoslav defeated the Byzantines and conquered the southern Black Sea coast.

-At the beginning of the 14th century the region was sacked by the Catalan Company.
+At the beginning of the 14th century, the region was sacked by the Catalan Company.
 In the 13th century Burgas is mentioned by the Byzantine poet Manuel Philes in his works as Burgas.